 The sturdy aluminum base comes with a protection board on the sides, minimizing the risk of accidents.
 It’s also high-temperature and wear-resistant, increasing its longevity.

 Furthermore, the router adds some essential features.
-There are a control limit button and a cooling fan that limit any potential damage, for example.
+There is a control limit button and a cooling fan that limit any potential damage, for example.

 The GBLR-based software allows you to experiment and adjust the tools according to your needs.
 Another interesting touch is the offline controller.
 It will enable you to maneuver your router smoothly when disconnected from the computer.

-Finally, it can adjust the power of both the spindle motor and stepping motor from 0 to 100%.
+Finally, it can adjust the power of both the spindle motor and stepper motor from 0 to 100%.
 So, you can lower the RPMs when cutting soft materials and vice-versa.